olidare/Data-Analytics---Spotify-Artist-Growth/README.md

 - Create strategic public playlists combining original content with complementary tracks.
 - Target compatible playlist curators for placement opportunities.
+- Target Audience
 - Performing in places where there is good followings.
-- The use of Instagram to grow Streams.
+- The better use of Instagram to grow Streams.